 Elsfield is a small village about three miles to the northeast of Oxford.
 There about two hundred residents who live along the single street that runs through the village.
 The only public building is St Thomas’ parish church, which also contains a village room, kitchen and toilets for community and church activities.
-Click on one of the tabs below to find out more information.
+Click on one of the tabs below to find out more information or scroll down to see some pictures.

 - Thomas Becket